matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 --- | --- | --- | --- | ---
 `next_batch_id` | string | randomly generated string | This is a random unique string that the next `m.room.batch` event should specify in order to connect to it. | yes

-A full example of the `m.room.insertion` event:
+An example of the `m.room.insertion` event:
 ```json5
 {
   "type": "m.room.insertion",